onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 ██████████████████████████████████████████████████████████████████

 > "we are cooperators that are made of cooperators that are made of cooperators and so on.
 It is cooperation all the way down." - [source](https://www.evolutionarymanifesto.com/EvArrowBook.pdf)

+Its all cooperation/thermodynamics all the way down

+survival of the synergistic

 Ev has direction
 - greater scales of differentiation, (thermodynamic) integration & cooperation